 The University of Puget Sound is cognizant of the growing industry surrounding the sale of legal marijuana in Washington State and the industry’s interest in cultivating talent for this emerging field.
 While cannabis is legal in Washington State, it remains illegal on a federal level, and thus provides a conflict for the university when considering the employers allowed to recruit on-campus and the career-related opportunities off-campus within this industry.
 The federal Drug-Free Schools and Communities Act disallows the unlawful possession, use, and distribution of illicit drugs, including marijuana.
 If the college fails to comply, it could become ineligible for federal funding, including financial aid programs for students.

 Until there is clear resolution of the conflict between state and federal laws, the Career and Employment Services office at the University of Puget Sound will not allow cannabis-related employers to participate in on-campus recruiting activities or career events held off-campus, with the exception of regulatory, compliance, oversight, or research organizations.
-Select employers will be allowed to post opportunities in our online job boards, LoggerJobs and Handshake, provided the organization is not involved in the sale, production, or distribution of cannabis products.
+Select employers will be allowed to post opportunities on Handshake (our online job board) provided the organization is not involved in the sale, production, or distribution of cannabis products.
 More specifically:

 The University of Puget Sound maintains sole discretion regarding which opportunities and employers may be represented to Puget Sound students as outlined in the Career and Employment Services Recruiting Policies.